codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why does Han Solo like gum?
-It's chewy!
+Why did the man put his money in the freezer?
+He wanted cold hard cash!

 ## Daily Trivia

-What was Bitcoin&#039;s block size limit in 2010?
+How many cores does the Intel i7-6950X have?
- 1. 1 MB
+ 1. 10
- 2. 1GB
+ 2. 4
- 3. 1 KB
+ 3. 8
- 4. 1 TB
+ 4. 12

 <details>
   <summary>Answer</summary>
-  1 MB
+  10
 </details>